Amine Boushaki: Awards

-Boushaki received several medals and certificates of honor rewarding his career and his talent.

 He was honored during the 1990s because he was one of the most outstanding athletes of his generation who marked the gratification of the national emblem.

 Honoring

-Amine Boushaki was honored on Thursday, 9 May 2008 at the Saïd Bahria Sports Hall in Thénia, by organizing a national judo tournament in solidarity with this athlete who was disabled while doing a wrestling with his team MC Algiers in 2001.
+Amine Boushaki was honored on 9 May 2008 at the Saïd Bahria Sports Hall in Thénia, by organizing a national judo tournament in solidarity with this athlete who was disabled while doing a wrestling with his team MC Algiers in 2001.

 Twenty-four senior teams in the sport of judo from various regions of the country participated in this session, representing five provinces: Blida, Béjaïa, Tizi Ouzou, Algiers and Boumerdès, and the judo branch of the CMB Thénia team supervised the organization of this session in cooperation with the various wrestler fans who have been struggling with disability alone since his injury.

 The course revenues and other subsidies have been allocated to this athlete because this solidarity session is an opportunity to remind officials of their responsibilities towards this mobility handicap and the need to take care of treating it inside and outside the country, according to the promises they made to him since his injury.